-The Community Strategic Plans are prepared with due consideration of the various strategies and policies that impact on the local area from both the State (including the Metropolitan Strategy and the State Plan) and Federal Government levels.
+The Community Strategic Plans are prepared with due consideration of the various strategies and policies that impact on the local area from both the State (including the Draft Metropolitan Strategy 2031) and Federal Government levels.
 The effective management of development growth will require a significant ongoing commitment from the State Government, particularly in the delivery of infrastructure and services.